Turkeys die in serious farm building blaze near Nantwich

 By Ryan Parker 19th Apr 2026

-A number of turkeys have died following a serious farm building blaze near Nantwich, with nine fire engines called to the scene.
+3,000 turkeys have died following a serious farm building blaze near Nantwich, with nine fire crews on scene at its peak.

 On Sunday 19 April, Cheshire Fire and Rescue Service were alerted to an incident on Peach Lane, Alvaston.